geekymoose/dotfiles/README.md

 I use GNU Stow to synchronize the settings.
 Each package in `src` is organized the same way it lives on the local computer.
-(I saw other interesting techniques with git config. see link).
+(I saw other interesting techniques with git config. see links).

 ```bash
 # Apply all symlinks